The Lost Continent (1968 film): Plot

 Sarah, a native girl from a nearby island, then appears, walking on the morass of seaweed, prevented from sinking by air buoyancy balloons attached to her shoulders and pads attached to her feet.
 She is being chased by fur-clad barbarians but warns Captain Lansen of an impending attack.
 The crew and passengers defend the Corita, with the surviving barbarians returning to a dilapidated Spanish galleon, marooned nearby.
 Child leader "El Supremo", the princely descendant of Spanish conquistadors, along with members of the Spanish Inquisition had ordered the attack to steal their supplies.

 Sarah attempts to return to her island but is tracked down by the conquistadors.
-Whilst standing guard, on an outcrop of rock, the bartender is killed by a giant hermit crab, which in turn is attacked by a giant Paleo Scorpion.
+Whilst standing guard, on an outcrop of rock, the bartender is killed by a giant hermit crab, which in turn is attacked by a giant scorpion.
 Sarah, Harry and the ship's engineer are then captured by the Spanish, taken to the galleon and brought before "El Supremo", though it becomes obvious to all that the one standing aside and clad in 'pointy-hatted' capirote Inquisitor's clothing, is "calling all the shots" (in the guise of God's Will).
 Captain Lansen confronts him, stating that they will not give in to his demands or ever stop attempting to get back home.
 Lansen then uses the explosives to destroy the galleon and rescue his crew/passengers.
 Inspired by Lansen's speech and attitude, "El Supremo" abandons his throne to join them, only to be stabbed by the cleric the moment he turns his back to leave.
 Stripped of his power, the plague-riddled priest succumbs to kneeling and prayer, while his monks succumb to frantic pipe organ-playing as the flames erupt all around them.